TECH TIPS

 Beware of a phone call from someone claiming to be a 'Microsoft Technician'.

-This happened to one of my customers yesterday (Nov.
-12, 09).
-Fortunately he stopped beofre they accessed his system.
-I have researched this, it is real, it is happening and people ar loosing time, money and getting computer viruses because of this.
+This happened to one of my customers recently.
+Fortunately he stopped before they accessed his system.
+I have researched this, it is real, it is happening and people are losing time, money and getting computer viruses because of this.

 Scam Alert: There is a scam going on in our area.
 One of my customers called me with this.
-Fortunately he topped short of doing any harm or giving out any vital information.
+Fortunately he stopped short of doing any harm or giving out any vital information.

 A telephone call would be received, a person on the phone claiming to be a “Microsoft technician” would ask if you are online and if so if your computer is performing slowly.
 They then tell you, if the computer is off to turn it on, otherwise they may claim that your computer is infected.
 They then instruct you to go to the device manager to view the Event Viewer to verify that if there were more than 5 or 6 Errors in the log, it was a positive infection.
 This part may vary, but the results usually are the same, they may have you go to a website and type in a work order code and advise you that a Microsoft technician was going to fix and rid you of the virus by remote.
 They may take control of your system remotely, changing personal settings and disabling protection settings.
 At this point they will offer other lies to keep control of your system.
 Once done, they have infected your computer and possibly stolen personal information.